ymoldabe/backend/wheres-my-pizza/ABSTRACT.md

 - Message Queue Systems
 - RabbitMQ Integration
 - Concurrent Programming
+- Microservices Architecture

 ## Abstract

-In this project, you will build a restaurant order management system using RabbitMQ as a message broker.
-The system simulates a real restaurant workflow where orders go through various processing stages: received -> cooking -> ready -> delivered.

-Similar systems are used in real restaurants and food delivery services.
-For example, when you order food through an app, your order goes through an analogous processing system with task distribution among different staff members.

-This project will teach you that before you start writing code, you should think through the system architecture, understand how components will interact, and only then proceed to implementation.
+In this project, you will build a distributed restaurant order management system.
+Using Go, you will create several microservices that communicate asynchronously via a RabbitMQ message broker, with order data persisted in a PostgreSQL database.
+This system will simulate a real-world restaurant workflow, from an order being placed via an API, to it being cooked by a kitchen worker, and finally its status being tracked.
+This project teaches a fundamental lesson in modern software engineering: think about the architecture first.
+Before writing a single line of code, you must design how services will interact, how data will flow, and how the system can scale.